 Start building your community by connecting with other blogger in your niche.
 You do this by following them on social media, visiting their blog, reading their content and commenting and sharing their blog posts.
 You can also join Facebook groups and Pinterest groups to share your blog posts.

 Create an online presence.
 You do this by engaging with your visitors.
 Reply to comments on your blog and social media pages.
 Answer an questions or address any concerns people in your community might have.
-Post images, GIFs or quotes to motivate your community.
+And finally, post images, GIFs or quotes to motivate your community.

 There are many bloggers who do this but the one person who stands out to me is Bren of Virtual Bren and Gals Pushin’ 50.
 She definitely has an online presence and she knows how to get conversations going in her group.
 Her groups are closed to members only but if you reach out and connect with her, you’ll be glad you did!The whole point of social media is continuity and continual engagement. ~Clara Shih #quoteClick To Tweet

 Promote your business on your social media pages and the groups you’ve joined.
 My friend Donna wrote an awesome blog post that offers foolproof marketing strategies for bloggers.
-I encourage you to give it a read because she explains the difference between marketing your business and selling your business.
+I encourage you to give it a read.
+She explains the difference between marketing your business and selling your business.
 Knowing this can you’re your business to the next level.

 Tip: Use social media sharing tools like Hootsuite or Buffer to schedule your posts to prevent over-sharing.